dotnet/docs-maui/docs/user-interface/controls/checkbox.md

 <CheckBox Color="Red" />
 ```

-The following screenshot showsa series of checked `CheckBox` objects, where each object has its `Color` property set to a different `Color`:
+The following screenshot shows a series of checked `CheckBox` objects, where each object has its `Color` property set to a different `Color`:

 :::image type="content" source="media/checkbox/checkbox-colors.png" alt-text="Screenshot of colored CheckBoxes.":::